Skip to content

 Causative agent

-Hepatitis A is a liver disease caused by the hepatitis A virus (HAV).
+Hepatitis A is an inflammation of the liver caused by hepatitis A virus (HAV).

 Clinical features

-Clinical features of hepatitis A are similar to those of other types of viral hepatitis.
-Typical signs and symptoms of hepatitis A include:
+Clinical features of hepatitis A are similar to those of other types of viral hepatitis, typically include:

 • Fever;